cccbr/runningatower/content/docs/091-agenda/index.md

 - Proposals for fees for weddings, special occasions, visiting bands, quarter peals, peals, etc.
 - Funding for routine maintenance and any special projects.
 - If a ring-fenced account is in use, any changes to the conditions.

+## Any Other Business

+This should be avoided.
+If the draft agenda is circulated before the meeting, this is should provide an opportunity for anyone to request the addition of topics.